tl212/duo_esse/README.md

 # Duo Esse Financial Report

-A very simple and effective application that abstracts away all of the technologies and protocols required to build an interactive web-based application to bind a user interface around Python code.
+A simple and effective application that abstracts away all of the technologies and protocols required to build an interactive web-based application to bind a user interface around Python code.

 ## About the app